georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 then I'll import my vars

-use the vars in this properties object where we'll assign our vars to every CSS property we'd like to style.
+use the vars in this properties object where we'll assign our vars to every CSS property for which we'd like to generate an atomic CSS class.

-then we'll create a sprinklesFn assigned to the createSprinkles function which accepts our properties const -->
+then we'll create a sprinklesFn assigned to the createSprinkles function which accepts our properties

+Which is a little convoluted all we really need to focus on in here is defining our properties -->

 ---